 Acts 10:43-47; 11:18 (45) The circumcised believers who had come with Peter were astonished that the gift of the Holy Spirit had been poured out even on the Gentiles.
 For they heard them speaking in tongues and praising God.
 Then Peter said, "Can anyone keep these people from being baptized with water?
 They have received the Holy Spirit just as we have."...
 [11:18] When they heard this, they had no further objections and praised God, saying, "So then, God has granted even the Gentiles repentance unto life."

-- •• (7) Our prejudices are overthrown.
-The Jewish Christians with Peter were astonished that the Gentiles received both salvation and the baptism with the Holy Spirit, with the evidence of speaking in tongues.
+•• (7) Our prejudices are overthrown.
+The Jewish Christians with Peter were astonished that the Gentiles received both salvation and the baptism of the Holy Spirit, with the evidence of speaking in tongues.
 That receiving of the Holy Spirit by the Gentiles was the event that broke down the Jewish Christians’ biases and religious prejudice against the Gentiles.

 Acts 19:6 When Paul placed his hands on them, the Holy Spirit came on them, and they spoke in tongues and prophesied.